Benunc/better-click-to-tweet/README.md

-The git repo for the Better Click To Tweet WordPress Plugin https://wordpress.org/plugins/better-click-to-tweet/
+The git repo for the Better Click To Share (formerly Better Click To Tweet) WordPress plugin https://wordpress.org/plugins/better-click-to-tweet/

 This repo contains only the trunk from the SVN repo.